Fares-Khanchouch/multiplayer-quiz-app/README.md

 docker-compose logs -f backend
 ```

 ## 🚧 Current Status

-This is the **first working prototype** of our multiplayer quiz application.
-We're actively developing and improving the system.
+This is the **first working prototype** of my multiplayer quiz application.
+I'm actively developing and improving the system.

 ### ✅ Completed Features
 - Real-time multiplayer gameplay